-First, apply 1-2 inches of compost around the drip line of the tree every 1-2 months.
-Aside from providing nutrients (and potentially replacing fertilizer), the compost will help build the richness of the soil.
-This is beneficial because the soil’s richness directly impacts how much water it can hold.
-For context, every 1% increase in a soil’s organic matter can help it hold 20,000 gallons more water per acre.
+First, apply 2 inches of compost around the drip line of the tree every 1-2 months.
+Aside from providing nutrients (and potentially replacing fertilizer), compost helps build the soil’s richness.
+And the soil’s richness directly impacts how much water it can hold.
+For example, every 1% increase in a soil’s organic matter can help it hold 20,000 gallons more water per acre (source).

-For both compost and mulching, make sure they’re at least three inches away from the trunk of the cherry tree to avoid mold or disease from being spread.
+For both compost and mulching, make sure they’re at least 3 inches away from the trunk of the cherry tree to avoid mold or disease from being spread.

 While it would be nice if we could grow our favorite fruits in any region, the truth is that these trees are native to certain environments.
 For example, citrus trees grow best in tropical or subtropical climates (zones 9-11).

 Cherry trees, on the other hand, grow best in zones 4-7.
 More specifically, sweet cherry varieties grow in zones 5-7, while the more hardy, sour cherry varieties grow in zones 4-6.

 Some signs that a cherry tree can’t handle a certain climate and is getting stressed are if its leaves are drooping, curling, or falling off.

 So, if your cherry tree has any of these symptoms, and you’ve checked the above map and found that you’re outside of these recommended zones, it’s likely that your cherry tree might be having trouble surviving in your climate.

 If you’d like more information about how much cold cherry trees can take, feel free to check out my recent post: Can Cherry Trees Survive Winter (What Temperature)?.

 While certain climates can be limiting, there are some ways you can stretch their zones.